appflower/appflower-docs/getstarted/8_2_studio_database_query_tool.md

 ProductsQuery::create()->where("products.name = 'MacBook Pro'", 1)->find();
  </pre>

-NOTE: Propel is another way to work with databases, using the PHP programming language.
+NOTICE: : Propel is another way to work with databases, using the PHP programming language.
 This is an advanced topic, if you're not familiar with programming, we suggest you to choose SQL instead.

 For those of you already comfortable with PHP, but new to Propel,  a quick overview of the syntax can be found at